Razer1724/docs_updated/assets/RVC/Cloud/Applio Colab.md

 ‎
     (For mobile users: tap the three lines on the top left & `Show file browser`)
 ‎
 iii.
-Open `drive`, localize your dataset, right-click it & click `Copy path`.
+Open `drive`, find your dataset then right-click it & click `Copy path`.
 ‎
     <img src="..\appliocolab-img\4-dtpath.png" alt="image" width="320">‎
 ‎